sshnaidm/gpt-code-review-action/README.md

 `prompt`: The prompt to use for the analysis (optional, with a default value).

 `max-length`: The diff that is send to OpenAI for review is cut off after 4000 characters by default.
-With this paramter tyou can adjust this limit.
+With this paramter you can adjust this limit.

 `post-if-error`: Whether to post a comment if there was an error (optional, with a default `true`).